Theomat/theomat.github.io/_pages/about.md

 Current:

-- Applying for "CR" positions
+- Applying for "CR" (researcher) positions
-- June: Will be at the [GDR GPL](https://gdrgpl2025.sciencesconf.org/)
-- July: Will present our Enumeration algorithms at [CNIA](https://pfia2025.u-bourgogne.fr/conferences/cnia/)
+- 2025 in research for transparency:
+  - submitted: 3 confs 1 journal
+  - rejected: 2 confs
+  - resumbitted: 2 confs

 2025:

+- July - August: Olivier Henry is doing an internship to work on adapting enumeration algorithms to be memoryless and parallelizable
+- July September: [Mattéo Renzo](https://fr.linkedin.com/in/matt%C3%A9o-renzo-553b0b320) is doing an internship co-supervised with [Mathieu Acher][MATHIEU] on replicability of data analysis results
+- July 2-4: Will present EcoSearch at [CNIA](https://pfia2025.u-bourgogne.fr/conferences/cnia/)
+- June 16-20: Visited [Simula](https://www.simula.no/) in Oslo, Norway to collaborate with [Helge Spieker](https://hspieker.de/) and [Arnaud Gotlieb](https://www.simula.no/people/arnaud)
+- June 9-13: Visited my old team in Bordeaux for collaboration and to also assist to the PhD Defense of [Gabriel Bathie][GABRIEL]
+- June - September: Thibault Chanus is doing an intership on LLM agents and software reproducibility co-supervised with [Mathieu Acher][MATHIEU]
 - March 13: I will be presenting a talk at the [ALMOST](https://www.david.uvsq.fr/equipe-almost/) team seminar in Versailles
 - March: I will be auditioned at [CNRS](https://www.cnrs.fr/fr) in Jussieu for a research position
 - March: Our paper on best first search for enumeration in constant delay was presented at AAAI 2025 by [Guillaume Lagarde][GUILLAUME] wit ha lof of interesting discussions.